Taguig: Health

 St. Luke's Medical Center – Global City, a private hospital, is one of the most prominent hospitals in the Philippines.

 The Taguig City General Hospital in Hagonoy is one of the two city-owned hospitals.

-The Taguig City Heath Office is responsible for the planning and implementation of the healthcare programs of the city government.
+The Taguig City Health Office is responsible for the planning and implementation of the healthcare programs of the city government.
 The city government operates 39 health centers, 7 primary care facilities, three super health centers, three main laboratories, 29 community-based laboratories, a dialysis center and 5 Animal Bite Treatment Centers.
 As of 2022, Taguig has 3 government hospitals (total of 375 beds) and 5 private hospitals (total of 685 beds).
 The city also has 47 dentists, 51 midwives, 141 nurses, 3 nutritionists, 36 medical technologists, 5 sanitary engineers/inspectors, and 726 barangay health workers as of 2022.
 The city provides Home Health for bedridden patients and Doctor on Call services, which is a 24/7 medical and emergency hotline, for the residents of the city.

 There are two city-run hospitals, the Taguig–Pateros District Hospital (TPDH) along East Service Road in Western Bicutan, and the Taguig City General Hospital (TCGH) along C6 Road in Hagonoy.
 TPDH was expanded in 2022, with the construction of a new building that focuses on women and children's health, including chemotherapy and breast clinics, as well as a center for social hygiene.
 Meanwhile, TCGH started its operations starting with its outpatient department in January 2025.
 The Army General Hospital (AGH) in Fort Bonifacio is operated by the Philippine Army, which caters to the health and medical needs of its personnel.
 The Ospital ng Makati in Pembo is currently operated by the Makati City Government, whose ownership is currently disputed with Taguig.

 The city also operates special healthcare facilities across the city.
 Located at the third floor of the Center for the Elderly in North Signal Village is the Taguig City Dialysis Center, where residents with hemodialysis needs could avail of free limited treatment.
 The city government also opened the Taguig Yakap Center in Ligid-Tipas, where children with special needs could avail occupational, speech, and physical therapy.

 Notable private hospitals in the city are the Bicutan Medical Center, Cruz-Rabe Maternity and General Hospital, Medical Center Taguig, St. Luke's Medical Center – Global City, and the Taguig Doctors Hospital.
 The Healthway Cancer Care Center in Arca South is the first dedicated cancer care hospital in the Philippines.
 It was inaugurated in November 2023 by President Bongbong Marcos.